quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 In a nutshell, a BTP global account has an owner (administrator) and comes with a set of entitled services based on a commercial agreement.

 For instance, whenever one creates a BTP trial account one becomes the legal owner and a designated administrator of it.
-As this is a trial agreement, (limited to a maximum period of 90 days), a predefined set of services with their entitlements is already baked into the contract.
+As this is a trial agreement, (limited to a maximum period of 90 days), a predefined set of services with their entitlements is already baked into the agreement.